MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/how-to-convert-an-installed-x64-windows-7.md

 ---
-title: How to convert an installed x64 Windows 7 system
+title: How to Convert an Installed X64 Windows 7 System
 description: Provides information about how to convert an installed x64 Windows 7 system. ms.date: 03/23/2023
 ---